adityasolanki205/Batch-Processing-using-Dataproc/README.md

    --single-node
 ```

-4. **Creating a PySpark Job to read Google Cloud Storage and printing the data**: After reading the input file we will use a small code.
+4. **Creating a PySpark Job to read Google Cloud Storage and printing the data**: To perform this activity we will use a small pyspark code.
 Here we will use SparkSession to create a dataframe by reading from a GCS bucket.
 Here we will read from the bucket, create a temporary view and print the details of the dataframe

 ```python
     import pyspark